jnisen/jnisen/README.md

 - :bulb: I’m interested in how to use technology to solve problems

-- :round_pushpin: Living in Be'er Sheva, Israel
+- :round_pushpin: Living in Haifa, Israel

 - :hourglass: In my free times I enjoy doing sports and learning new things